 Where to play

 Paonia lies on the west side of Crested Butte via Kebler Pass.
 A relaxing one-hour drive puts you at the summit of Kebler Pass, where a variety of outdoor adventures await.
 The Lost Lakes recreation area is the perfect place to start.
 With a campground, hiking trails, fishing, and picnic areas, Lost Lakes has a little bit for everyone.

 One of the best ways to explore the area is by hiking the Three Lakes Loop trail via Lost Lake.
 The easy 2.8-mile trail takes adventures by three pristine lakes, a dense grove of aspens, and panoramic mountain views with little effort.
 Don’t skip out on the little waterfall, 0.1 miles from the trail at the junction for the Falls and Dollar Lake.

 Kebler Pass boasts the state’s largest and oldest aspen grove, making a drive or a hike anywhere along the pass a must in the fall.
 It’s not just the rich sea of yellow that saturates the landscape every fall, it is the sheer size of the aspens themselves that make this one of the most photographed places in the state.
-Peak season is from mid to late-September.
+The peak season is from mid to late September.

 Drive the West Elk Loop Scenic Byway